orlicekm/CsharpCourse/Lectures/Lecture08/PITCHME.md

 +++
 ### Why AutoMapper
 * Mapping code is boring
-* Testing mapping code is even more boring
+* Testing the mapping code is even more boring
 * *Provides:*
   * **Simple configuration of types**
   * **Simple testing of mappings**